JonasNon/crud_JONAS/README.md

 ## SQL Statements

 1. INSERT two users:
+-- INSERT INTO users
+--       (first_Name, last_Name)
+--   VALUES
+--       ('test', 'user'),
+--       ('test2', 'user')

 2. UPDATE all Ohio addresses to "REDACTED":

+UPDATE
+      usersAddress
+  SET
+      address = 'REDACTED', city = 'REDACTED', county = 'REDACTED', state = 'REDACTED', zip = 'REDACTED'
+  WHERE
+      state = 'OH';

 3. All three DELETES

-* DELETE from usersContact
+*DELETE from usersContact

+  DELETE FROM
+    userscontact
+  WHERE
+    user_id = 114;

-* DELETE from usersAddress
+*DELETE from usersAddress

+  DELETE FROM
+    usersaddress
+  WHERE
+    user_id = 114;

-* DELETE from users
+*DELETE from users

+  DELETE FROM
+    users
+  WHERE
+    id = 114;

 ## Summary